Staying Safe On-line

 Aims & Objectives:

-Target Audience: Parents and Carers of Children and Young People in Lewisham.
+Parents and Carers of Children and Young People in Lewisham.

 What do children do online?
 What are the risks?
 How can I keep children safe online?
 This course looks at the risks associated with online and mobile technology and demonstrates ways that you can help create a safer digital environment for children and young people.